Cookie150CC/QuadSolver/Source/README.md

-# ALL file in this folder must be wirtten in C as described in Standards/Language
+# Thoroughly read all file in located in the Standards directory before modifying this directory